relevant and not so relevant facts about me

 I grew up in the kind of small town every teenager wants to get out of.

-I've spent most of my time since then trying to recapture the kind of life I left behind... growing my own food, teaching kids how to harvest fava beans, and relentlessly photographing people around me, what they do, and the tension between the natural world and our attempt to push it aside.
+I've spent most of my time since then trying to recapture the kind of life I left behind... growing my own food, playing guitar on my porch, and relentlessly photographing people around me, what they do, and the tension between the natural world and our attempt to push it aside.

 I approach a camera like a window: as a means of detachment from whatever lies behind it... as something to frame my surroundings and focus my gaze... and as a barrier to be thrown open.